Skip to main content

 \end{equation}

 Figure \(\PageIndex{4}\) shows an abbreviated comparison of the β-oxidation pathways in the mitochondria and peroxisomes.
-Peroxisomal beta-oxidation is used to metabolize very-long-chain fatty acids (VLCFAs), which are composed of 24-26 carbon units as well as branched-chain fatty acids (BRCHAs).
+Peroxisomal beta-oxidation is used to metabolize very-long-chain fatty acids (VLCFAs), which are composed of 24-26 carbon units, and branched-chain fatty acids (BRCHAs).

 β-Oxidation - Mechanisms

 Fatty acids are imported into the matrix from the cytoplasm through their acyl-CoA derivatives.
 Two different proteins are required for their import.
-One is carnitine palmitoyltransferase-1(CPT-1), which transfers the acyl group from CoASH to a carrier protein carnitine.
+Carnitine palmitoyltransferase-1(CPT-1) transfers the acyl group from CoASH to a carrier protein carnitine.
 The acylcarnitine is translocated through the inner membrane by the carrier protein carnitine-acylcarnitine translocase (CACT).
 Once inside the matrix, the acyl group is transferred back to CoASH by carnitine palmitoyltransferase-2 (CPT-2).
 This carnitine cycle is illustrated in Figure \(\PageIndex{5}\).

 Figure \(\PageIndex{5}\): Carnitine cycle and the connections between major catabolic pathways.

 At the outer mitochondrial membrane (OMM), fatty acyl-CoAs become linked to carnitine through carnitine palmitoyltransferase-1 (CPT-1).
 The complex is translocated across the inner mitochondrial membrane (IMM) via carnitine-acylcarnitine translocase (CACT).
 In the mitochondrial matrix, CPT-2 converts fatty acylcarnitines back to fatty acyl-CoAs, which enter the β-oxidation pathway.
-Free carnitine moves back into the cytoplasm through exchange with acyl-carnitines with CACT. β-oxidation in the matrix produces acetyl-CoA, which is also made from glycolytic pyruvate through pyruvate dehydrogenase.
-Hence acetyl-CoA links both glycolysis and fatty acid oxidation.
+Free carnitine moves back into the cytoplasm through exchange with acyl-carnitines with CACT. β-Oxidation in the matrix produces acetyl-CoA, which is also formed from glycolytic pyruvate through the action of pyruvate dehydrogenase.
+Hence, acetyl-CoA links both glycolysis and fatty acid oxidation.
 The resulting acetyl-CoA can enter the TCA cycle when energy is needed.

 The mitochondrial carnitine/acylcarnitine carrier protein helps transport acylcarnitines of different lengths across the mitochondrial inner membrane for β-oxidation into the mitochondrial matrix.
 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of the human mitochondrial carnitine/acylcarnitine carrier protein AlphaFold model (O43772)